yitzikc/grpc-file-exchange/README.md

 * bash ≥ 3.2 to run the demo script

 The program was tested on the following platforms:
-* gRPC v1.18.0, built from source (using Homebrew) on MacOS 10.14 ("Mojave"), using Apple's G++ (actually LLVM), and bash versions 3.2 and 4.4
+* gRPC v1.18.0, built from source (using Homebrew) on MacOS 10.14 ("Mojave"), using Apple's G++ (actually LLVM), and bash versions 3.2 and 4.4.
-* gRPC v1.10 from gRPC's official docker image grpc/cxx (see https://hub.docker.com/r/grpc/cxx).
-This uses Debian Linux and G++ 6.3
+* gRPC v1.8 and v1.12 from gRPC's official docker image grpc/cxx (see https://hub.docker.com/r/grpc/cxx).
+This uses Debian Linux and G++ 6.3 and bash 4.4.

 # Building